Generic selectors

 Christ is the True Vine & We Are the Branches

-15:1 “I am the true vine, and My Father is the husbandman.
+15:1 “I am the true vine, and My Father is the vinedresser.

-15:2 He takes away every branch in Me that does not bear fruit; but He cleanses each one that bears fruit, in order that it may bear more fruit.
+15:2 “Every branch in Me that does not bear fruit He takes away; and every branch that bears fruit He prunes, that it may bear more fruit.

-15:4 Dwell in Me, and I in you.
-As a branch cannot bear fruit of itself, but only if it remains in the vine, neither can you bear fruit unless you are dwelling in Me.
+15:4 “Abide in Me, and I in you.
+As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me.

-15:8 In this is My Father glorified, that you bear much fruit; so shall you be My disciples.
+15:8 “By this My Father is glorified, that you bear much fruit; so you will be My disciples.

 A New Commandment—Love One Another

-15:13 No one has greater love than this: that one lay down his life for his friends.
+15:13 “Greater love has no one than this, than to lay down one’s life for his friends.

 Christ Calls Us His Friend